Updated: Jul 31

 Rocket/kale/spinach pesto: You can make a pesto using rocket or kale with spinach.
 It is more bitter in taste than a herb pesto, but with some lemon juice and a small amount of basil or other herb works well.
 It’s a great way to add quite a lot of greens to your diet without feeling like you are eating a lot of green leaves.
 Kale, rocket and spinach are also less expensive than fresh herbs.
 You can also use frozen spinach, although fresh baby spinach will taste better.
 A spinach-dominant pesto has a very mild flavour, whereas kale and rocket are more bitter, so chose proportions to suit your taste.
 Most children will prefer the milder spinach taste without too much rocket or kale.

-n a buckwheat/cassava/amaranth or otherwise gluten-free pancake
+On a buckwheat/cassava/amaranth or otherwise gluten-free pancake (in the image is 'special pesto'

 On zucchini zoodles